-The IS identified issues/opportunities from the 30 year strategy inform the relevant AMP and is reviewed every 3 years.
+The identified issues and opportunities from the 30 year strategy inform the relevant AMP and is reviewed every 3 years.
+Like the LTP, the IS provides the direction and strategies that drive the WAMP but in this case, the planning period primarily focussed on is for 10-30 years.

-Like the LTP, the IS provides the direction and strategies that drive the WWAMP but in this case, the planning period primarily focussed on is for 10-30 years.
-The IS is a strategic document that allows Council to make informed decisions and place Council in a better position to understand and plan for major infrastructure investments.
+This strategic document allows Council to make informed decisions and place Council in a better position to understand and plan for major infrastructure investments.